Invoices-Manager/Invoices-Manager-Windows/README.md

 ## v1.2.3.1 (HotFix for v1.2.3.0)
 - Message box added that warns you that the notebook is not included in the backup.
 (Pops Up when you click on the Backup button)
+- Program wont start, program needs earlier the conf file than it can be created

 ## v1.2.3.0
 - There is now a notebook available, the path can also be changed in the config (!!!
 The notebook is not included in BackUp !!!)